 The report has been released shortly before the Albanese government’s cheaper childcare package comes into effect on July 10th.
 The ACCC will now be investigating “how the hourly rate cap impacts price setting behaviour” and “impacts [of the subsidy on] affordability and out-of-pocket expenses”.

-In September of 2022 the Albanese Government introduced legislation to increase the Child Care Subsidy (CCS) towards reducing the cost of childcare for "about 1.26 million families."
-The legislation forms part of a $5 Billion package which will take effect in July of 2023.
+In September of 2022 the Albanese Government introduced legislation to increase the Child Care Subsidy (CCS) towards reducing the cost of childcare to "about 1.26 million families."
+The legislation forms part of a $5 Billion package which was scheduled to take effect in July of 2023.